cassiozen/mithryn-ttrpg/gm guide.md

 ## Combat

-Combat in this game is designed to be sharp, dangerous, and easy to run.
+Combat in this game is designed to be quick and dangerous.
 It should move quickly, with high stakes and clear consequences.
 A few key rules shape how fights unfold:

 - **Side Initiative:** After the opening round (where PCs must roll Agility to act), combat alternates by sides.
 The party acts as a group, then the opponents act as a group.
 Actions within a side are resolved simultaneously.
 - **Attacks Are Simple:** Attacks don’t ask “did I hit?” — instead, damage dice are rolled directly.